-They are offering BOTH for comment and asking members of the Bar to submit comments about what they want.
+The Supreme Court offered BOTH tracks for comment and asking members of the Bar to submit comments about what they want.

 This is a HUGE opportunity!

 BE HEARD.

 The point of today's exercise is to:

 - 1. Make you aware of the changes that are coming (whether you are a judge or a lawyer, it'll be an adjustment!); and - 2.
 Educate you so that you can voice an educated opinion about what you want the rules governing our practice to look like!